Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 A note on facilities costs: This part is tricky and requires an experienced accountant to accurately assign each product.
 These costs need to be divided strategically among all the products being manufactured and warehoused, and are usually calculated on an annual basis.

-For accounting and reporting purposes, it’s imperative that both your beginning inventory and your ending inventory (from the previous fiscal year) match up exactly—otherwise, a detailed explanation needs to be included.
+For accounting and reporting purposes, it’s imperative that both your beginning inventory and your ending inventory (from the previous fiscal year) match up exactly—otherwise, a detailed explanation will be required.

 Further, whatever items and inventory are purchased throughout the year that don’t fall under the beginning or ending inventory must be accounted for as well.
 These are the cost of purchases and include all items, shipments, manufacturing, etc. As with your personal taxes, you need to keep all paperwork to show these items were purchased during the correct fiscal year.

 At the end of the year, it’s important to take stock of all the inventory that remains.
 This means all products that remain and have not been sold.
-As we’ve discussed, this information will be used in the current COGS calculation, but will also be required for the following year’s calculations as well.
+This information will be used in the current COGS calculation, but will also be required for the following year’s calculations.

 All inventory can be categorized as resale ready, damaged (requires the estimated value of the items damaged), worthless products (evidence of destruction must be provided), and obsolete items (evidence of devaluation needed).
 For the latter, these products can be donated to charities for a little extra goodwill.